google/s2geometry/src/python/README.md

 - Invalid inputs to constructions or functions raises `ValueError`.
 - Example: `S1Interval(0.0, 4.0)` raises `ValueError` because `4.0 > π`.
 - Note: In C++, these conditions trigger `ABSL_DCHECK` assertions.
 The bindings prevent these assertions from firing by pre-validating inputs.
+- Note: Python bindings check for invalid inputs and throw C++ exceptions which are caught by pybind and converted to Python exceptions.
+Exceptions are normally prohibited by the C++ style guide, but this is the preferred approach for pybind.

 **Documentation:**
 - Python docstrings provide essential information about parameters, return values, and key behaviors